-LFT operates six wash racks, which are described below and shown on Figure 2.
-These six wash racks are covered by LDEQ's General Permit for Exterior Vehicle Wash Wastewater (No. LAG750655).
+LFT operates five wash racks, which are described below and shown on Figure 2.
+These five wash racks are covered by LDEQ's General Permit for Exterior Vehicle Wash Wastewater (No. LAG750655).

-- Outfall 001A is Landmark Wash Rack #1 and is located west of Landmark's building.
+- Outfall 001B is located next to the 210 John Glenn Drive Hangar.
 This rack is used to wash aircraft and vehicles.
-This outfall eventually drains to Outfall 002. - Outfall 001B is Landmark Wash Rack #2 and is located between Landmark's hangars #10 and #11.
-This rack is used to wash aircraft and vehicles.
-This outfall eventually drains to Outfall 011. - Outfall 001C is located near Acadian Ambulance hangar and is used to wash vehicles and helicopters.
-This outfall eventually drains to Outfall 011.

-- Outfall 001D is located east of the LFT Maintenance Shop and is used to wash vehicles and equipment.
-This outfall eventually drains to Outfall 002. - Outfall 001E is located next to the ARFFD building and is utilized to wash vehicles.
-The outfall eventually drains to Outfall 011. - Outfall 001F is located next to Gate 7 and is utilized to wash aircraft, helicopters, and vehicles.
+This outfall eventually drains to Outfall 011. - Outfall 001C is located near the 112B Borman Drive Hangar and is used to wash vehicles and helicopters.
+This outfall eventually drains to Outfall 011. - Outfall 001D is located east of the LFT Maintenance Shop and is used to wash vehicles and equipment.
+This outfall eventually drains to Outfall 002. - Outfall 001E is located at the Airport Response and Fire Fighting Department (ARFFD) building and is used to wash vehicles.
+This outfall eventually drains to Outfall 010. - Outfall 001F is located by Gate 7 and is used to wash aircraft, helicopters, and vehicles.
 The outfall eventually drains to Outfall 011.